pabloitu/fem2geo/README.md

 ### Using conda

 1. Install a ``conda`` [distribution](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html).
-Anaconda is recommended to have a GUI/IDE for python with (spyder), but [Miniforge](https://conda-forge.org/download/) for a lightweight installation.
+Anaconda is recommended if you use Windows and want to have a GUI/IDE for python with spyder, but [Miniforge](https://conda-forge.org/download/) is recommended for a lightweight Linux installation.

 2. Create conda environment: